 If the range of the Pinbar is at least 1.5 times the ATR, then it’s considered large.

 So if you get a Pinbar at least 1.5 times the ATR, then it’s telling you there’s conviction behind the move.

-Let’s put what you’ve learnt and develop a Pinbar trading strategy.
+Let’s put what you’ve learned and developed a Pinbar trading strategy.